 ENEWS SIGNUP DONATE & JOIN

-Street and Trail Projects:
+Street and Urban Path Projects:

-Helping to secure over $6 million in federal transportation funding for the region
+Helped to secure over $6 million in federal transportation funding for the region

 • $500,000 for extension of Prescott Greenways trail